tlugger/spotify_monitor/README.md

 ### Configure User Variables

-* Modify nio.env and replace all '<>' placeholders with your credentials obtained above for 'CLIENT_ID', 'CLIENT_SECRET', and 'SLACK_API_TOKEN'.
+* Modify nio.env and replace all '<>' placeholders with your credentials obtained above for `CLIENT_ID` and `CLIENT_SECRET` obtained from Spotify and `SLACK_API_TOKEN` from Slack.

-* Replace '<YOUR LIST OF AUTHOREZED DEVICE NAME STRINGS>' with a list of device names (as Spotify knows them) that you want to be "Authorized"
+* Replace `<YOUR LIST OF AUTHOREZED DEVICE NAME STRINGS>` with a list of device names (as Spotify knows them) that you want to be "Authorized"

   * Note: The Spotify API returns some odd unicode for apostrophes.
-Something like 'Tyler's MacBook Pro' would become 'Tyler\u2019s MacBook Pro'.
+Something like `Tyler's MacBook Pro` would become `Tyler\u2019s MacBook Pro`.

-* Replace '<YOUR SPOTIFY USERNAME>' with the username assigned to your profile at Spotifys [Account overview](https://www.spotify.com/us/account/overview/) page.
+* Replace `<YOUR SPOTIFY USERNAME>` with the username assigned to your profile at Spotifys [Account overview](https://www.spotify.com/us/account/overview/) page.

-* Repalce '<SLACK_USERNAME>' with your slack username for direct messages.
+* Repalce `<SLACK_USERNAME>` with your slack username for direct messages.

 ### Setup Spotify Authorization Script